 There are two optimal ways to do this hike, in my view.
 For each, cross NH 113 from the parking lot to find the trailhead, then hike 0.7 miles to Circle Junction.

 From here, I prefer the counter-clockwise route.
 For that, from Circle Junction, bear right, crossing the brook and continuing to the junction with the Bicknell Ridge trail.
 The Baldface Circle trail continues to the right, through the forest toward Eagle Crag.
-Instead, I recommend the Bicknell Ridge trail, which continues through the forest briefly before quickly gaining the ridge for views of the entire circuit: the ledges, South Baldface, and North Baldface.
-In July and August, hikers are usually rewarded with blueberries at the ridge as well.
-Once on the ridge, the trail ambles in and out of trees but frequently offers views.
+Instead, I recommend the Bicknell Ridge trail.
+This trail continues through the forest briefly before quickly gaining Bicknell Ridge for views of the entire circuit: the ledges, South Baldface, and North Baldface.
+In July and August, hikers are usually also rewarded with blueberries at the ridge.
+Once on the ridge, the trail ambles in and out of trees but offers frequent views.

 Eventually, the Bicknell Ridge trail joins the Baldface Circle trail.
 Ambitious hikers might drop their packs and head over to Eagle Crag, but most should just continue on the ridge, climbing to the summit with North Baldface.
 The trail continues to enter and leave trees, but views continue to improve.
 A few false summits later, you reach the exposed summit of North Baldface (3,606′).
 From here, views include the Carter-Moriah range, the Presidentials, mountains near Conway (e.g., Kearsarge North), all of Evans Notch, and well into Maine.